buhrmi/shitcoin-hub/README.md

-# Shitcoin Hub
+# Buhrmi's Shitcoin Hub

-We're cataloging and diving through the shit so you don't have to.
+This is the source code to buhrmi's shitcoin hub.

+## Introduction

+Buhrmi's shitcoin hub is a website to submit information about shitcoins, the people who issue them, and the benefits people can enjoy for holding them.

 ## Application Architecture